Skip to main content Skip to navigation

 Vector management

 • Monitor for leafhopper vectors of X-disease.
-Place yellow sticky cards at 2 to 4 ft height [1] 2 per ½ acre 2 to 4 trees from the edge and check weekly or monitor using sweep nets.
+Place yellow sticky cards at 2 to 4 ft height 2 per ½ acre, 2 to 4 trees from the edge of the block and check weekly or monitor using sweep nets.
 Consider where leafhoppers will be.
 Avoid bare areas such as roadways.
 Leafhoppers will often be moving in from weedy irrigated areas.

 • Consider growing mother tree and nursery trees inside netted barriers to protect from leafhopper and mealy bug vectors.
 Barriers should be 10 to 20 ft tall [1] with screen that is less than 1 mm at its narrowest point [2].

-• Employ spray programs that cover potential vectors and vector activity periods.
+• Employ spray programs which cover potential vectors and vector activity periods.
 See <treefruit.wsu.edu/crop-protection/disease-management/western-x> and <treefruit.wsu.edu/crop-protection/disease-management/little-cherry-disease> for details.

 Broadleaf weed management